Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 To add to the complexity, it’s hard to compare “regular” prices, because some countries run limited-time sales, while others have a “sale” price that never changes.

-So to determine pricing ratings, I gathered data on the smallest and biggest plans offered by each company in the sample countries.
+So to determine pricing ratings, I gathered data on a small fixed plan (usually a 7-dau 1GB plan), a big fixed plan (30 days of whatever amount of data was most comparable across companies), and an unlimited plan (whichever size was most comparable across companies).
 From there, I marked the frequency at which each company had the cheapest plan.

 ⭐️⭐️⭐️⭐️⭐️ = Highest frequency of cheapest plans